USS Cassin Young: 1951–1960

 Recommissioned 8 September 1951, she cleared San Diego on 4 January 1952 for her new home port, Newport, Rhode Island.
-In September 1952 she entered Dry Dock #1 in the Boston Navy Yard for the first of four major overhauls she would undergo in this shipyard.
+In September 1952 she entered Dry Dock 1 at Boston Navy Yard for the first of four major overhauls she would undergo in this shipyard.
 At this time the ship was updated to its current configuration.
 Two Hedgehog anti-submarine (ASW) launchers and two torpedo carriages for the Mark 32 torpedo were added, with one 21 inch (533 mm) quintuple torpedo tube mount removed.
 Also, four 40 mm Bofors twin mounts were replaced by two quadruple mounts.
 The forward pole mast was replaced by a tripod mast to accommodate improved radar and electronics systems.
 Local operations and refresher training in the Caribbean preceded a period of antisubmarine exercises off Florida from 7 May to 12 June 1953.
 Her first tour of duty with the 6th Fleet in the Mediterranean took place from 16 September to 30 November 1953.
 After another period of local operations, and exercises in the Caribbean Sea early in 1954, she cleared Newport on 3 May for a round-the-world cruise, which included exercises with the 7th Fleet in the western Pacific, patrols off Korea, and good-will visits to Far Eastern and Mediterranean ports.
 She returned to Newport on 28 November 1954.
 Her operations from that time until 1960 included training exercises in the Caribbean and off the eastern seaboard as well as tours of duty in the Mediterranean in 1956, winter 1956–57, and 1959, and a round of visits to ports of northern Europe in 1958.
 During that last overseas deployment an issue was discovered with her rudder that put her into dry dock in France.
 At that point the repair costs outweighed retaining the aging ship.
 Consequently, on 6 February 1960 she arrived at Norfolk Naval Shipyard to be decommissioned.
 The ship was put into long-term storage at the Philadelphia Naval Inactive Ship Maintenance Facility 29 April 1960.